komilffo-d/InjectionViewer/README.md

 ## Features
 - The program has two states - PREPARED(Preparation for construction) and CREATEGRAPH (Built a graph from the entered values).
 - Validation of the entered values.
 Complete inability to enter invalid data.
-- Selecting the number of segments to plot (From 2 to 35).
+- Selecting the number of segments to plot (From 2 to 25).
-- Export graphics in 3 file formats - jpg, png, bmp.
+- Export graphics in 4 paper formats - A3, A4, A5, A6 (JPG, PNG, BMP).
 - Resetting the program status to PREPAIRED (Clearing all input fields, deleting the plotted graph, prohibiting export actions)
 - THE MAIN: Modification of the constructed series through manual sculpting.